wnmurphy/thesis/PRESS-RELEASE.md

   > "irl lets me share my gigs to fans of local live music.
 I can create a spot for my gig tomorrow, and people looking for something to do get the notification on their feed.
 I've been getting a lot more subscribers lately, which is great because it encourages local musicians like me to keep gigging." -Bill, Jazz Guitarist

 ## Get Started! ##
   irl makes it easy to live more.
-[Try irl now](http://irl.com) and see what's irling!
+[Try irl now](http://www.irl.events) and see what's happening!